 Other books examine other long-standing fascinations, such as the roots of charisma (Houdini again, Sarah Bernhardt in Being Divine) or food, in The People’s Chef.

-My latest book, Spellbound By Marcel, is about three people who became friends in 1917 and whose friendship only ended with their deaths: Marcel Duchamp, the inventor of conceptual art; Beatrice Wood, who became a famous ceramicist; and Henri-Pierre Roché, author of the autobiographical novel Jules et Jim, which was made into a classic film by François Truffaut.
+My latest book, Spellbound By Marcel, is about three people who became friends in 1917 and whose friendship only ended with their deaths: Marcel Duchamp, the inventor of conceptual art; Beatrice Wood, who became a famous ceramicist; and Henri-Pierre Roché, sex addict, artistic entrepreneur and author of the autobiographical novel Jules et Jim, which was made into a classic film by François Truffaut.